akelley007/ImgurAlbumProject/README.md

 # ImgurAlbumProject
 A nifty little project that uses the Imgur API to fetch Albums and Photos!

+To browse albums simply enter your search query into the search bar and submit!

 This Project was written in Kotlin and utilizes MVVM, LiveData, coroutines, Retrofit, Dagger2, and Jetpack Navigation Components!

 I felt this design approach was appropriate because it proves a sleek and clean implementation while working with newer technologies in the industry